-To evaluate $\int_a^b f(x) dx$:
+To evaluate $\int^{b} f(x) dx$:

 - 1. Find an antiderivative of f(x), say F(x). - 2.
 Evaluate F(b). - 3.
 Evaluate F(a). - 4.
-Calculate F(b) F(a). - There is a standard way for setting out these problems. - First, find the antiderivative. - Then write the antiderivative surrounded by large square brackets. - Write the limits of integration outside the brackets, the larger value at the top and the other value at the bottom. - Evaluate the antiderivative at the top limit of integration. - Evaluate the antiderivative at the bottom limit of integration. - Subtract the two to obtain the answer. - Study the following example.
+Calculate F(b) F(a). - There is a standard way for setting out these problems. - First, find the antiderivative. - Then, surround this expression by large square brackets. - Write the limits of integration outside the brackets, the larger value at the top and the other value at the bottom. - Evaluate the antiderivative at the top limit of integration. - Evaluate the antiderivative at the bottom limit of integration. - Subtract the two to obtain the answer. - Study the following example.